The Comparative Ecophysiology of Animals Lab (CEAL!) is located at the University of Rhode Island. Our big research question is:

 Outreach and science communication is such a powerful way to engaging the general public in the very cool research that we do!
 It’s also a great way to make sure that we, as scientists, are able to speak clearly and effectively about the importance of our research.

-Below are some organizations that I have partnered with over the years.
-I would encourage you to look into them as well!
+Below are some organizations that we have partnered with over the years.
+We encourage you to look into them as well!

 Letters to a Pre-Scientist

 This organization’s motto is “Be a friend and an inspiration” and their goal is to humanize scientists for K-12 students and to inspire students to pursue a STEM career.
-What a worthy cause!
 The program starts in August each school year.
 You get partnered with a K-12 student in North America and exchange 4 letters at scheduled times throughout the year.
 Easy, rewarding, and fun!

 CALIFORNIA OCEAN ALLIANCE